YukeHuang123/AntiScam/items/report.md

    - When a user ***A*** blocks another user ***B***, if he leaves `Chats` page and directly goes into `Chats ` Page again from `Profile` Page, the `block` button will stay unchanged, this is the same when he unblocks another user and same condition with `unblock` button.
 Clicking the unchanged button will **cause error**.

      The button can be changed by leave both `Chats` Page and `Profile` Page, which means starting from the `MainMenu` Page again.

+   - For logged-in users, the name displayed in "Chats" is the user display name from Firebase authentication.
+However, for other users, the name displayed in "Chats" is the username stored in the user table.

 <br> <hr>